In the old Testament, that secular sanctuarie had two partes: the one signifying that time,

 4. hauing a golden censar, and the arke of the Testament couered about on euery part

-a golden pot hauing Manna, and the rod of Aaron that had blossomed,
+with gold, in the which was a golden pot hauing Manna, and the rod of Aaron that had blossomed,

 and